ElusiveSemicolon/SpecCheck/README.md

-To setup the Django server and run it, run the following commands inside the SpecCheck folder where manage.py is:
+To setup the Django server and run it, run the following commands inside the src folder where manage.py is located:

 ```bash
 $ python manage.py migrate